SetVenue Cancellation Policy

 - Sudden and complete loss of the property due to fire, structural collapse, or similar casualty beyond either party's control (a fire or casualty attributable to a party's negligence or non-compliance is not a Force Majeure Event but a cancellation attributable to the at-fault party).

 Active-duty military deployment.
 If the Guest (or, if Guest is an entity, its principal individual) receives official military orders for active-duty service or deployment after Booking confirmation, the Guest may treat the Booking as subject to Force Majeure cancellation upon submission of (i) a copy of the orders, redacted as necessary for security, and (ii) a written declaration that the deployment requires the Guest's absence on the Booking date.
-Refund treatment: full refund less any Stripe Processing Fee that Stripe does not return.
+Refund treatment: full refund; SetVenue absorbs the non-returned Stripe Processing Fee per §7.4.
 This carve-out aligns with the protective spirit of the Servicemembers Civil Relief Act (50 U.S.C. § 3901 et seq.) and the California Military and Veterans Code § 408.
 Those statutes are not directly applicable to this Platform service; SetVenue extends the relief as a matter of policy.

 Non-qualifying events (not Force Majeure): inclement weather that is unpleasant but not dangerous; routine non-isolation illness of one or more crew members (Guest may send a substitute); financial difficulty or budget cuts; change in production schedule; loss of a shooting permit attributable to the Guest's failure to apply or failure to comply with permit conditions; change in creative direction; Guest-side equipment failure (failure of equipment supplied or operated by the Guest, or by the Guest's crew, vendors, or invitees).
 For the avoidance of doubt, failure of Host-supplied or Host-integrated equipment (e.g., a sound stage's grid, a commercial-grade kitchen range, an HVAC system, or other equipment that is part of the Listing's stated amenities) is not "equipment failure" in the Guest's risk allocation but is a Host-attributable condition under §4 (Host cancellation) or §5(b) (safety concern).
 Non-qualifying also includes any government action that follows from the Host's failure to maintain lawful permits or comply with applicable zoning, occupancy, or short-term-rental rules — those situations are Host-attributed cancellations under §4 (if the Host initiates or recognizes the issue) or §5(a) (if SetVenue discovers a Host violation before the Booking Start Time), not Force Majeure.